Child of the Portal is third book in the Portal Series.

 Lily must be found, only Susan can find her and only the Naiad can save her.
 Lily must choose where and who she wants to be to everyone who demands that she be someone else.
 Susan must decide who she wants to grow into, and who she wishes to claim as her family.

-This fantasy novel spans worlds, families and relationships and with two major character deaths, one birth, and plenty of drama you will want to join Susan as she finds out who she is and where she belongs.
+This fantasy novel spans worlds, families and relationships.
+With two major character deaths, one birth, and plenty of drama you will want to join Susan as she finds out who she is and where she belongs.